Ladies, this one’s for you. And for that moment when you admit to yourself that you’re officially into him…

 Frustration.
 Heartache.
 Confusion.
 Longing.
 Wondering if you’re doing something wrong.

 You could keep running the world’s play of using your body to get attention.
-Or you could keep manipulating situations to make sure he notices you, like you did with your first crush…But if you’re looking for a guy who is actually worthwhile, those things won’t work long-term (not to mention, they also belittle your worth and don’t please God).
+Or you could keep manipulating situations to make sure he notices you…But if you’re looking for a guy who is actually worthwhile, those things won’t work long-term (not to mention, they also belittle your worth and don’t please God).

 If you’re wondering if I’m about to say, “You’re beautiful, just trust God”… I’m not.
 That just feels like Christian-code for “do nothing."